amitai-asaf/PRIDE-FOR-SHAME-AND-JOY-FOR-SADNESS-OFFERING-SUPPORT-ON-TWITTER-WITH-A-MATCHED-GOAL-EMOTION/README.md

 to repeat the process the same way i did you need to run the scripts in the following order

-1 : tweets (may take long, you can change the ammount of requests you send) 2 : replies (may take long, you can change the ammount of requests you send) 3 : conver to r
+1 : tweets (may take long, you can change the ammount of requests you send)

+2 : replies (may take long, you can change the ammount of requests you send)

+3 : encode

+4 : conver to r

-4 : organize
+5 : organize

-5 : cleaning
+6 : cleaning

-6 : prepocessing
+7 : prepocessing

-7 : analyse (There are many forms of analysis in this file.
+8 : analyse (There are many forms of analysis in this file.
 All of them support the hypothesis, some of them even to a greater extent than the one we used.
 The one we used is tagged as #This is the analysis#)